joshuajrrc/GenesisX30MN/README.md

 Save the masternode configuration file and restart the wallet.

-Open the debug console once the wallet is restarted and type:
+Open the debug console once the wallet is restarted and type: <br>
 `startmasternode alias false xgs01`

 You should see a line that says masternode succesfully started.